The last accessible area on the north west coast is known locally as Klong Yai Kee.

 Waterfall and Mangroves

-Once on the right route, the waterfall itself is a few hundred metres along, accessed down a small side street, with a cheap restaurant across the way.
+Once on the right route, the waterfall itself is a few hundred metres along, accessed down a small side lane, with a cheap restaurant across the way.

-Beyond it, the road arrives at the very secluded boutique guesthouse, Bann Makok the Getaway which nestles amongst the mangroves on the canal or klong, as it is called in Thai.
+Beyond it, the road arrives at the very secluded boutique guesthouse, Bann Makok the Getaway sits hidden away amongst the mangroves on the canal or klong, as it is called in Thai.

 If you continue still further north, a lovely drive on narrow roads through the the trees, you eventually stumble upon a tiny wooden pier hidden away in the mangroves.
-This is the land pick-up point for Captain Hook Resort – it has no direct road access – and next to it, the small path brings you out at Benz Restaurant, used by guests from Soneva Kiri.
+This is the land pick-up point for Captain Hook Resort‘s guests as it has no direct road access and next to it, the small path brings you out at Benz Restaurant, used by guests from Soneva Kiri.

 Crossing over the impressive new bridge spanning the canal to the right, the route snakes up a hill and ultimately arrives at the back gate of Soneva Kiri itself.
 With access strictly prohibited, you are effectively at a dead end so must turn around and retrace your steps.